 You are outside when the wind suddenly strengthens and objects begin to get blown about.

 You are in the classroom during bad weather.
-The wind is getting really strong, and suddenly a window shatters.
+The wind is getting really strong and it shatters a window.

 The river beside your house has broken its banks in a storm and the water level is rising.

-You are listening to the radio when the song is interrupted by a Civil Defence siren alert noise followed by a special message.
-A cyclone warning is given.
-The cyclone is heading in your direction.
+You are listening to the radio when there is a Civil Defence siren alert noise followed by a special message.
+It's a tornado warning.
+The tornado is heading in your direction.

-Your family are all asleep in bed when you are suddenly woken up by the noise of furniture falling over and pictures falling off the walls.
+Your family are all asleep in bed when a noise wakes you up.
+Furniture is falling over and pictures are falling off the walls.

 Due to an earthquake, water pipes have burst in your house.
 Your parents are not at home and the lounge is starting to flood.

 It is evening and it is dark outside.
-The power has just gone off.
+The power goes off.
 You have no lights, phone or internet.

-The bank at the back of your house has started to slip down towards a bedroom where your little brother is sleeping.
+The bank at the back of your house is slipping down towards a bedroom where your little brother is sleeping.

-While walking to school one morning, the ground begins to shake violently.
+While walking to school one morning, the ground begins to shake.